-- An XML sitemap will tell search bot how often your contents are updated.
+- An XML sitemap will tell search bot how often your content is updated.

-- If your blog has poor internal linking, an XML sitemap helps to overcome this limitation.
+- If your blog has poor internal linking, an XML sitemap helps to overcome this limitation too.

-I think you already have understood the importance of submitting an XML Sitemap for a blog to search engine.
+I think you already have understood the importance of creating an XML sitemap for your blog.

-There are various ways for generating an XML sitemap for your blog depending on the blogging platform.
+There are various ways for creating an XML sitemap depending on the blogging platform.

-As I told many times here in this blog that this blog is for them who want to make money blogging.
-And self-hosted WordPress blogging platform is essential for successful blogging.
-So I’ll show you how to generate an XML sitemap for your WordPress blog.
+As I told many times here in this blog that the self-hosted WordPress blogging platform is essential for successful blogging.
+So I’ll show you how to create an XML sitemap for a WordPress blog.

-The easiest way to generate an XML sitemap is to install a WordPress plugin on your blog.
+The easiest way to create an XML sitemap is to install a WordPress plugin on your blog.
 It is the Yoast SEO plugin.

-If you make a list of essential WordPress plugin then Yoast SEO will hold the top place on that list.
+If you make a list of essential WordPress plugins then Yoast SEO will hold the top place on that list.

 So I assume you already have that plugin installed on your blog.

-If you don’t have Yoast SEO plugin installed on your blog then follow the guidelines below to install the plugin.
+If you don’t have then follow the guidelines below to install the plugin.
 If you already have that plugin installed then ignore this guideline.